 High quality following your process

 A prominent theme in developing products and systems is “quality built-in”.
-In fact, this addresses the need to also properly define your processes (Standard Operating Procedures).
-And not only to properly define, but also ensure that the processes are actually carried out as agreed.
+In fact, this addresses the need to properly set up your processes as well.
+You must ensure that the processes are actually carried out as agreed.
 Customers and external auditors often ask to prove this explicitly.

-It is therefore important to gain insight into process-related information.
+It is important to gain insight into process-related information.
 Such as who changed what information and whether that person is entitled to do so?
-Are all deliverables for a milestone delivered and with the right quality?
+Have all deliverables for a milestone been delivered and having the right quality?
 Who can you go to if you need information?
 Have the products been verified or validated?
-Do you have approval and is this also recorded?
+Do you have approval and has this also been recorded?

-You want to understand and control (changes of your) information exactly at the right level.
+You want to make changes to your information transparent and control it at the right level.
 Not too strict so that your tools will get you in the way, but strict enough to withstand the criticism of internal and external auditors.

 Developing a product or system is teamwork.
-Whether you are complete is of course linked to the coverage rate.
-But also aspects such as the completion of tasks and work packages, outstanding findings, open discussions, delivering a testable result are important.
+Whether you are complete is linked to the funding ratio, but also to aspects such as the completion of tasks and work packages, outstanding findings, open discussions, the delivery of a verifiable result.

-Modern systems are becoming increasingly complex without exception.
+Without exception, modern systems are becoming increasingly complex.
 All components must deliver the right performance to make the whole function properly.